peterlindkvist/minimum-viable-editor/README.md

     app.use('/editor', basicAuth, mve.contentRouter); // add the private content router (behind some kind of authentification)

 ### HTML

-And in the html add :
+And in the html add (in handlebars) :

-    <script type="text/javascript" src="/editor/assets/loader.js"></script>

-Or simplier in handlebars

       <script type="text/javascript" src="{{_mve.loader}}"></script>